pelineceburgun/AWS_Projects/README.md

 - Improving conversation logic
 - Implementing additional features and refinements

+### 🌐 Build a Secure VPC
+**Services:** Amazon VPC, Subnets, Internet Gateway Designed and deployed a Virtual Private Cloud (VPC) to create a secure and organized cloud network environment.

+**Key Implementations:**

+-Created a VPC with a custom IPv4 CIDR block

+-Divided the VPC into public and private subnets

+-Enabled auto-assign public IPv4 addresses for the public subnet

+-Created and attached an Internet Gateway to allow internet connectivity

 ## 🎯 Purpose of This Repository

 This repository serves as a learning journal and portfolio to document my progress with AWS services, cloud security, analytics, and AI-based solutions through hands-on projects.